-This means you could claim \$1,000, which is the higher amount of the additional costs (\$1,500), less your \$500 refund.
+Your additional costs are higher than your original costs.
+This means you could claim \$1,000 - your additional costs of \$1,500, less your \$500 refund.
 This would put you back to your original financial position.

 We only cover you if your journey to the special event was delayed after you left New Zealand, and the event can't be delayed or rescheduled.